Adam Duvall Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks third in the league.
+- The 9.4 strikeouts per nine innings compiled by the Twins pitching staff ranks fifth in the league.

-- The Twins' 3.65 team ERA ranks third among all MLB pitching staffs.
+- The Twins have a 3.74 team ERA that ranks fourth among all MLB pitching staffs.

-- Twins pitchers combine to give up 73 home runs (one per game), the sixth-fewest in the league.
+- Twins pitchers combine to allow the ninth-fewest home runs in baseball (76 total, one per game).

-- His most recent appearance came on Wednesday against the Milwaukee Brewers, when the righty went six innings, surrendering two earned runs while giving up six hits.
+- The right-hander last appeared on Thursday against the Detroit Tigers, when he tossed four innings, allowing two earned runs while giving up three hits.

-- The 27-year-old has a 2.65 ERA and 8.4 strikeouts per nine innings in 10 games this season, while allowing a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.